wbyoung/jsi/_posts/00-02-05-functional.md

 There are so many more abstractions that can be built and used to our advantage!

 Choose one of the below functions from [Lo-Dash][lodash].
-Learn waht it does well enough to explain it to the group.
+Learn what it does well enough to explain it to the group.
 Come up with some examples that clearly and logically illustrate how it works.
 When would you want to use it?
 When might you avoid using it?
 Why?